Boundary Location Surveys

 Geodesy, Remote Sensing, Satellite Positioning, Digital Leveling, Data Modeling, Spatial Analysis

-There are many other kinds of work that land surveyors do.
-These include positioning services to assist scientists place seismographs and geophones, locating sub-surface utility conflicts and emergency response map production.
-Another is precise leveling to assist geodesists determine the shape and magnitude of earths magnetic field.
-Still another is construction staking to assist contractors build new roads and buildings in their correct location.
-Some surveys require high degrees of accuracy while others rely on a large quantity of less accurate measurements to achieve their different goals.
-A good surveyor is both a measurement scientist and a skillful communicator.
+There are many other kinds of work that professional surveyors and measurement scientists perform.
+These include positioning services to assist scientists place seismographs and geophones, locating sub-surface utility conflicts and producing emergency response maps.
+Another is precise leveling to assist geodesists determining the shape and magnitude of earth's gravitational field.
+Still another is construction staking to assist contractors building new roads and buildings.
+Some surveys require high degrees of accuracy while others rely on a large quantities of less accurate measurements to achieve their different purposes.
+As an attorney, Paul assists clients with both understanding and communicating effectively with these measurement professionals.